InjectiveLabs/injective-docs/.gitbook/developers-evm/your-first-smart-contract.md

 * You can also read our general-purpose [testnet-deployment.md](./testnet-deployment.md "mention") guides.
 {% endhint %}

-Building and Deploying smart contracts on Injective should be quite simple.
+Building and deploying smart contracts on Injective is straightforward.
 As your first example, we'll take a look at a simple Counter smart contract example.

 1. We'll develop the smart contract,
-2. Do a [testnet-deployment.md](./testnet-deployment.md "mention") on the Injective's EVM Testnet,
+2. Deploy to the Injective EVM Testnet following the steps in [testnet-deployment.md](./testnet-deployment.md "mention"),
 3. Query the smart contract using [`cast`](https://getfoundry.sh/cast/reference/overview),
 4. Send a transaction to change the smart contract state using [`cast`](https://getfoundry.sh/cast/reference/overview),